ignatiusmb/mauss.dev/workspace/content/routes/posts/aria-label-vs-title-attribute/+article.md

 aria-label, on the other hand, is purpose-built for accessibility.
 It's consistently supported by screen readers and preferred when you want to label an element without showing visible text.

-**My recommendation**: use `aria-label` for accessibility, and build your own tooltip using CSS based on its value.
-This gives you full control over styling, positioning, and behavior — something the native title tooltip doesn't offer.
-Here's a simple example to get you started:
+I prefer to use `aria-label` and build my own tooltip using CSS based on its value.
+This gives me full control over styling, positioning, and behavior — something the native title tooltip doesn't offer.
+Here's a minimal CSS code to replicate the title tooltip using `aria-label`:

 ```css
 /* arrow pointing to the element */